Hiking With Ben

 Bald Mountain

 Leaving the lowering gear behind, I came to a more open stretch in the lush forest which was clearly a favourite with the lyrebirds.
-Directly one after another there were three lyrebird mounds8 on the track itself, which I imagine provided a conveniently flat and open space for them.
+Directly one after another were three lyrebird mounds on the track itself, which I imagine provided a conveniently flat and open space for the birds8.
 A little further on I spotted an implausible-looking lump flying through the trees, which was the first time I’ve seen a lyrebird in flight (I wasn’t even sure they could fly).

 Another tiny creek crossed the track a little way on from the lowering gear.

-The brief respite from climbing came to an end, and the track resumed its relentless gradient as I started on the upper incline.
-I crunched my way up the seemingly endless uphill on the leaves and sticks covering the track.
+The brief respite from climbing came to an end when I reached the start of the upper incline.
+I continued my way up the seemingly endless uphill on a track smothered by leaves and sticks.
 The forest gradually dried out as I gained elevation.
 The treeferns in particular became less common, which in turn opened up the views through the forest.

-The forest ended abruptly at a glade that opened up on the steep hillside — free of trees, but filled with ferns.
+The forest ended abruptly at a glade that opened up on the steep mountainside — free of trees, but filled with ferns… and a few nettles to catch the unwary.
 It was a good place for another quick rest.
-For the first time I had clear views of the surrounding ridges, which gave me a real feeling of making headway.
-I’d climbed about 500 metres (it felt like more), with only another 100 metres or so remaining.
+For the first time I had clear views of the ridges surrounding the valley, giving me a feeling of having reached a milestone.
+I’d climbed about 500 metres (it felt like more), with another 100 metres or so remaining.

-Breaking out of the forest to the first of the glades.
+Breaking out of the forest into the first of the glades.

-Progress up the mountain was hampered by the ferns hiding the rocky ground.
-Being out in the open, away from the confines of the old tramway formation, meant there was no clear guide as to where the track went.
-I was much more reliant on locating flagging tape in the trees, and I refreshed it and added to it as I went.
-It’s a very satisfying feeling coming back for a walk where I’ve taped before, and following a trail I’ve marked myself.
+The ferns hid the rocky ground, slowing my pace since I needed to take care with each step.
+And being out in the open, away from the confines of the old tramway formation, meant there was no clear guide as to where the track used to go.
+I was much more reliant on locating flagging tape in the trees, and I refreshed it and added more as I went.
+It’s a satisfying feeling to come back to a walk and follow a trail I’ve marked myself.

-The foot pad passed through a belt of beech and woollybutt forest, then it was back into the open glades.
-The horizon was now clear in front of me, a hopeful sign that the bulk of the climb would soon be over.
-But first two large trees had fallen together — one had taken out the other — and were still lying one on top of the other.
-Scrambling over the trees was a bit awkward given their size, but with that obstacle out of the way, it wasn’t far to the ridgetop.
+The foot pad passed through a thick belt of beech and woollybutt, then it was back into the glades.
+I could see the sky between the trees ahead, which I took as a hopeful sign I would soon reach the ridgetop.
+But first I had to get past two large trees lying one on top of the other — it appeared an unlucky tree had been brought down when another tree fell.
+Scrambling over them was awkward given their size, but once past them it wasn’t far to the top.

 Belts of forest separated the glades.

-The vegetation changed as soon as I reached the ridge, the ferny glades replaced by thick, low scrub.
-It was bright and sunny up here without so much tree cover.
-The woollybutts were still plentiful, though the beech became rare.
-After walking along the gentle ridge for a while I could see a small plateau ahead through the trees.
+The vegetation changed as soon as I reached the ridgetop, the ferny glades replaced by thick, low scrub.
+It was bright and sunny up here with less tree cover.
+The woollybutts remained plentiful, though the beeches had become rare.
+After walking along the gentle ridge for a while, I could see a small plateau ahead through the trees.

-Following the border of dark trees on the approach to the summit.
+Following the border of dark trees approaching the summit.

-The hardest walking for the day was done, and it was time for lunch.
+The hardest work for the day was done, and it was time for lunch.
 The sheltered summit was quite warm in the sun, with the trees blocking the breeze.
-I sought out some shade in the margins of the hedge while I ate my pie and bananas.
+I sought out some shade in the margins of the hedge while I had my pie, bananas, and tea.

-It was so quiet that it felt like the forest was holding its breath.
+It was so quiet it felt like the forest was holding its breath.
 Only the flies buzzing around lazily in the warmth broke the silence.
-When my lunch was finished I strolled around the summit area.
-I heard a quiet rustling, and saw the tail of a tiger snake sliding into the scrub.
-I suddenly felt very glad of my gaiters: this morning they were useful for the water and mud, but up here where much of the ground is obscured by vegetation, they’re my defence against unseen snakes.
+When my lunch was finished, I strolled around the summit area.
+I heard a quiet rustling and saw the tail of a tiger snake sliding into the scrub.
+I suddenly felt grateful for my gaiters: this morning they were useful for the water and mud, but up here, where much of the ground is obscured by vegetation, they’re my defence against unseen snakes.

-There was still a long afternoon of walking ahead of me, so I didn’t linger.
-The walk up to the summit had taken a long time due to the combination of the steep climb, difficult terrain, and tricky navigation.
+A big afternoon of walking awaited me, so I didn’t linger.
+The climb to the summit had taken a long time due to the combination of the steep, difficult terrain and tricky navigation.
 Although the return downhill would be faster, it would also present its own unique challenges.

 The walk back along the ridge was easy, and I made my best speed of the day.
-However, I slowed considerably as soon as I dropped off the side to begin the main descent.
-Following the route took some care even with tape in the trees, but it was the rocky ground concealed beneath the ferns that enforced a slow pace.
-The payoff was the improved scenery: fern-filled glades instead of scrub.
+However, I slowed considerably as soon as I dropped off the ridge to begin the main descent.
+Following the route took some care even with tape in the trees, and once again the rocky ground beneath the ferns enforced a slow pace.
+The payoff was improved scenery: fern-filled glades instead of scrub.

 Heading downhill through a sea of ferns.